Dedicated Internet Access Services For Business

 A slow connection is just one of the issues that can be shored up by taking advantage of a good managed internet service.
 The right solution will provide high-speed, dedicated internet access to your business, as well as better customer support, increased reliability, and better security.

-Dedicated internet access guarantees that your company is always receiving the maximum bandwidth that you’re paying for.
+Dedicated Internet Access (DIA) guarantees that your company is always receiving the maximum bandwidth that you’re paying for.
 Another popular option is paying for a “shared” connection, where the internet speed advertised in the package you purchased, is the maximum (not average) speed your company can receive.

-Since a shared connection means that you’re sharing your maximum bandwidth with other people, your internet speed will fluctuate.
-Speeds can be unpredictable throughout the day.
+Since a shared connection means you’re sharing your bandwidth with other people, your internet speed will fluctuate.
+Speeds can be unpredictable throughout the day and during peak usage times.
 Essentially, it all depends on the internet provider’s network traffic.
-These issues are avoided with dedicated internet access, as your company doesn’t have to share bandwidth with anyone, ever.
+During times of high use or network congestion, some ISPs may also slow down your connection in what is known as internet throttling.
+All these issues are avoided with dedicated internet access, as your company doesn’t have to share bandwidth with anyone, ever.
 It is a dedicated connection with dedicated bandwidth.

 Dedicated Internet Access Explanation Video